 Experts form the United Nations and other organizations estimate that farmers-herders conflicts led to the death and displacement of thousands of people in Africa over the past few years.
 Some of the bloodiest of the recent conflicts include: the 2013 clash between Ma’aliya and Rizeigat tribal groups in Sudan which left 209 tribesmen dead and 305 others wounded and a 2014 conflict between farmers and Fulanis in Nigeria which led to the death of 1229 people in Nigerian middle belt.

 Please explain how your selected topic areas are influenced, in the local context of your project (1,000 characters).

 Farmer-herders conflicts have dire consequences both in the short and long term.
 These conflicts lead to loss of life and livestock, displacement, and serious damages to local economic activity and most importantly, they pose a threat to social cohesion, national unity and increase the possibility of inter-state conflicts and civil wars.

 Who will work alongside your organization in the project idea?
 (1,000 characters)

 - Institute of Tomorrow, The young think tank of Sudan, East Africa and the Middle East (Confirmed participation).

 Please share some of the top strengths identified in the community which your project will serve (500 characters)

 Currently, Africa represents more than 19% of the global youth population.
 According to the UN, and by 2030, it is predicted that the number of youths in Africa will have increased by 42%.

 Young people are today's catalyst for social change.
 In Sudan, where 60% of the population are under 24 and adult literacy has been increasing over the past ten years, there is a great opportunity in listening to the unspoken words & to exploiting the static capabilities of the young generation.

-Phase 2: Northern and middle belts of Nigeria and Lake Chad.
+Phase 2: Northern and middle belts of Nigeria.